Skip to main content

 Difficulty: Moderate

-Distance: 9 miles roundtrip (to first lake and back)
+Distance: 9 miles round trip (to the first lake and back)

 Dogs: Must be on a leash July 15 – September 15